 Authoritarianism and Authoritativeness: How to tell them apart

-We know the difference between these two terms, roughly speaking... we know that one identifies a tyrannical way of driving, and the other describes a more humane way.
+We know the difference between these two terms, roughly...
+We know that one identifies a tyrannical way of leading, and the other describes a more humane way.
 It's a gut feeling, but in reality, this distinction goes back much further... long before it became a stereotype.

 A question of substance

-To begin with, it is not at all obvious that everyone can distinguish between these two terms and I often notice that they are understood almost as synonyms: just by pronouncing
+To begin with, it is not at all taken for granted that everyone can distinguish between these two terms and I often notice that they're considered almost as synonyms: just by pronouncing "author...", many people panic or, at least, approach that half-word uneasily.

-The one between Authoritarianism and Authority it is not a purely semantic distinction, but a substantial one.
+The one between Authoritarianism and Authority (or Authoritativeness) it is not a purely semantic distinction, but a substantial one.

-In fact, it is not the "ways" that make the difference between one approach and another, but the underlying intention and objectives, which will activate different, often opposing, dynamics, determining the quality and direction of leadership.
+In fact, it's not what makes the difference between one approach and another, but the underlying intention and goals, which will activate different, often opposing dynamics, that determine the quality and direction of leadership.

 Beyond stereotypes

-You can be kind, respectful, open, and yet authoritative; while you can be harsh, aloof, rigid, and yet authoritative: these are two intentionally exaggerated and rarely encountered situations, but they're meant to illustrate that form and substance don't lend themselves so easily to stereotypes when it comes to leadership.
+You can be kind, respectful, open, and yet authoritarian; while you can be harsh, aloof, rigid, and yet authoritative: these are two intentionally exaggerated and rarely encountered situations, but they're meant to prove that form and substance don't lend themselves so easily to stereotypes when it comes to leadership.

-And although in most cases authoritative and authoritative people behave exactly as they are expected to do according to certain
+And although in most cases authoritarian and authoritative people behave exactly as they are expected to do according to certain

-"conventions", as far as authoritative people are concerned, they will adapt their behavior to the situation that arises, which is unlikely to happen with authoritarian people who, instead, tend to get into character.
+"conventions", as far as authoritative people are concerned, they will adapt their behavior to the situation that arises, which is unlikely to happen with authoritarian people.

 But let's get to the point and see what aspects these two different types of leadership can be recognized in.